 Board policy is to remunerate non-executive directors at market rates for comparable companies for time, commitment and responsibilities.
-The maximum aggregate amount of fees that can be paid to non-executive directors is subject to approval by shareholders at the Annual General Meeting and is not linked to the performance of the Group.
+The maximum aggregate amount of fees that can be paid to nonexecutive directors is subject to approval by shareholders at the Annual General Meeting and is not linked to the performance of the Group.
 The maximum aggregate amount of fees that can be paid to non-executive directors approved by shareholders is currently \$250,000.
 One-third, by number, of non-executive directors retires by rotation at the Company's Annual General Meeting.
-Retiring directors are eligible for re- election by shareholders at the Annual General Meeting of the Company.
-The appointment conditions of the non-executive directors are set out and agreed in letters of appointment.
+Retiring directors are eligible for reelection by shareholders at the Annual General Meeting of the Company.
+The appointment conditions of the nonexecutive directors are set out and agreed in letters of appointment.

 The Company currently believes it is prudent it continues to maintain a very low-cost corporate overhead and preserve its cash resources.
 Consequently, non-executive director fees are \$25,000 per annum (including superannuation) to each non-executive director.
 The Company's chairman, Andy Greig has chosen to not accept a (director) fee.
-Chris Dunks was appointed as an executive director and his fee was increased to \$73,000 per annum (including superannuation) from 1 August 2016.
+Chris Dunks was appointed as an executive director and his fee was increased to \$73,000 per annum from 1 August 2016.
 If directors perform services for the Company that, in the opinion of the other directors, is outside the scope of the ordinary duties of the director, the Company may pay that director for those services in addition to the remuneration outlined above.
-During the current Financial Year Mr Dunks received \$80,000 of additional fees in relation to work undertaken on the Oropesa Tin Project acquisition and investor relations.
+During the current Financial Year Mr Treacy received \$2,000 of additional fees in relation to work undertaken on investor relations.